EmilieNilsson1/mlops_project/reports/README.md

 * [x] Add a model to `model.py` and a training procedure to `train.py` and get that running (M6)
 * [X] Remember to fill out the `requirements.txt` and `requirements_dev.txt` file with whatever dependencies that you are using (M2+M6)
 * [X] Remember to comply with good coding practices (`pep8`) while doing the project (M7)
-* [-] Do a bit of code typing and remember to document essential parts of your code (M7)
+* [X] Do a bit of code typing and remember to document essential parts of your code (M7)
 * [x] Setup version control for your data or part of your data (M8)
 * [X] Add command line interfaces and project commands to your code where it makes sense (M9)
 * [X] Construct one or multiple docker files for your code (M10)